dvidelabs/flatcc/README.md

-flatcc clone), rebuild in less than 0.2 seconds and produce binaries between 15K and 60K, read small buffers in 30ns, build FlatBuffers in about 600ns, and with a larger executable handle optional json parsing or parsing in less than 2 us for a 10 field mixed type message.
+flatcc clone), rebuild in less than 0.2 seconds and produce binaries between 15K and 60K, read small buffers in 30ns, build FlatBuffers in about 600ns, and with a larger executable handle optional json parsing or printing in less than 2 us for a 10 field mixed type message.

 See also experimental meson branch, and [sample client project](https://github.com/dvidelabs/flatcc-meson-sample)